-This guide has been prepared to assist in the performance of the audit service available under NAECI 20.4(a)(iv) on Category 1 projects receiving additional employment relations support.
+This guide has been prepared to assist in the performance of the audit service available under NAECI 20.4(a)(v) on Category 1 projects receiving additional employment relations support.
+Alternative auditing arrangements may be implemented for Basic New Construction Projects, where agreed by the NJC in accordance with NAECI D.4(c) above.